Box: Best Case This Stock Is Fairly Valued (NYSE:BOX)

 Despite Digital Acceleration, Box's Revenue Growth Rates Are Slowing Down

-One would have thought that the digital acceleration we have all come to embrace as the ''new normal'' would have translated Box's secure collaboration platform seeing a once once-in-a-lifetime opportunity to rapidly grow market share, which box estimates to reach $55 billion.
+One would have thought that the digital acceleration we have all come to embrace as the ''new normal'' would have translated Box's secure collaboration platform, seeing a once once-in-a-lifetime opportunity to rapidly grow market share, which box estimates to reach $55 billion.

 Source: Investor Presentation 2020